 But don’t just rely on data you get from your analytics.
 Be proactive about getting employee feedback, and treating repeating issues in your optimization efforts.

-Depending on your situation and the amount of continuous training required for your employees, consider looking for a solution in which your company app allows you to study each employee and personalize training sessions to their preferences and changing needs.
+Depending on your situation and the amount of continuous training required for your employees, consider looking for a solution in which your company app allows you to study each employee and personalize training sessions to their preferences and changing needs for more personal and valuable employee experience.

-“While organizations may occasionally have to mandate specific training for certain reasons, one of our core principles when it comes to learning and development is that employees are in the driver’s seat.
-We’re proponents of the ‘pull’ learning model and believe that to create a lasting impact, employees must feel driven to seek training and learning as opposed to feeling forced to invest their time.
-For training to be successful, the real focus should be on whether employees are preforming better at their jobs, and attendance shouldn’t be used as a metric to shame employees into learning.
-At the end of the day, by making learning personalized and relevant, business leaders can foster employees that are better at their jobs and more engaged as a result.” – Shelley Osborne
+For training to be successful, the real focus should be on whether employees are performing better at their jobs, and attendance shouldn’t be used as a metric to shame employees into learning.
+At the end of the day, by making learning personalized and relevant, business leaders can foster employees that are better at their jobs and more engaged as a result. – Shelley Osborne

 Chances are, you have people in your company who don’t have all the knowledge and skills they need to have in order to drive your company forward.
 Or maybe they’re making hundreds of dollars worth of mistakes, like this new ice cream parlor employee:

-According to FosterEDU, “The Society for Human Research Management estimates that the cost of directly replacing an employee can run as high as 50 to 60 percent of their annual salary, and total associated costs of turnover can rise to 90 to 200 percent.
-For example, according to the Association for Talent Development’s 2014 State of the Industry report, the turnover cost of replacing a human resources manager can be $133,000.
-In comparison, the average annual cost of training and developing a new employee is $1,208.”
+According to FosterEDU, “The Society for Human Research Management estimates that the cost of directly replacing an employee can run as high as 50 to 60 percent of their annual salary, and total associated costs of turnover can rise to 90 to 200 percent.”
+For example, according to the Association for Talent Development’s 2014 State of the Industry Report, the turnover cost of replacing a human resources manager can be $133,000.
+In comparison, the average annual cost of training and developing a new employee is $1,208, so developing a robust employee training program is well worth the investment.

 If you think saving training time will balance the scale and make the expense worth your while, think again.
 FosterEDU reports that “the time spent training a new employee is a fraction of the time lost during the overall turnover and hiring process.”